 With the rise of electric powered vehicles as a preferred mode of urban mobility, such as e-motorcycles, e-scooters, electric unicycles, and other transporters, it may be necessary to create a new class of driver's licence that applies to these types of urban transporters.

 More teenage riders who are unfamiliar or lack familiarity with traffic restrictions are using them, necessitating the requirement for a licence.
 Riders of two-wheel vehicles must also understand a variety of safety precautions and rules.
-Electric vehicles, particularly for urban and personal transportation, are a new and rapidly emerging form of vehicle that need new regulations and licences to be properly regulated.
+Electric vehicles, particularly for urban and personal transportation, are a new and rapidly emerging form of vehicle that need new regulations, two-wheeler insurance and licenses to be properly regulated.
 One should also consider electric bike insurance to safeguard their vehicle from any harm.

 For drivers who are unable to drive, electric bikes are a cost-effective and eco-friendly alternative mode of transportation.
 Electric motorcycles that fulfil certain technical specifications are not required to be registered, insured, or taxed, and they do not require a licence to ride.

-All electric vehicles in India must be approved by the ARAI.
-Vehicles with less than 250W and a top speed of less than 25 km/h do not require certification.
+All the electric vehicles in India must be approved by the Automotive Research Association of India (ARAI).
+Vehicles with less than 250W and a top speed of less than 25 km/h do not require a licence.
 Thus, they do not have to go through the complete testing process.
 Instead, they must obtain an exemption report from ARAI.

 Electric motorcycles and mopeds that can reach speeds of more than 28 miles per hour.
 There are no speed limits, however you must be 17 or older and have completed a CBT course OR have a full motorbike licence to ride.